-- Demolition of two dwellings and various outbuildings, three garages and a barn; - Subdivision of the project site into 16 lots; - Development of 14 residential lots with 8 rowhouse units, one duet unit, three new single-family residences, and preservation of one single-family residence on Lot 9; - Creation of one lot for open space and flood hazard buffer area; and - Establishment of one lot as a common area for site access, public utility easement, and emergency access.
+- Demolition of two dwellings and various outbuildings, and three garages; - Relocation of the existing barn to lot 9; - Subdivision of the project site into 16 lots; - Development of 14 residential lots with 8 rowhouse units, one duet unit, three new single-family residences, and preservation of one single-family residence on Lot 9; - Creation of one lot for open space and flood hazard buffer area; and - Establishment of one lot as a common area for site access, public utility and access easement, and emergency access.

-The proposed project involves the subdivision of the site's four parcels into 16 lots for 13 new residential lots (Lots 1 - 8; 10 - 14), along with a 10,367 square foot (s.f.) private driveway (Lot 19) for access to the residences and extension of public utilities.
+The proposed project involves the subdivision of the site's four parcels into 16 lots for 13 new residential lots (Lots 1 - 8; 10 - 14), along with a 10,367 square foot (s.f.) private driveway (Lot

+16) for access to the residences and extension of public utilities.
 Lot 15 consists of a 15,451 s.f. open space area adjoining the drainage channel for Little Llagas Creek on the eastern boundary of the project site.